 The King Sombra arc involved the threat of the enslavement of an entire kingdom.

 Solid Clouds: Clouds are a strange example.
-The ponies who can interact with them as if they are solid are pegasi, whose job as a race is to manage the weather and alicorns, who have the properties of all three pony races.
-Griffons and other flying animals can sit on clouds as well.
+The pegasi ponies can interact with them as if they are solid, and have the job as a race to manage the weather. alicorns, who have the properties of all three pony races, Griffons, and other flying animals can sit on clouds as well.
 For most other ponies, clouds act as they would in real life without magical assistance.

 The Something Song: Although many of the musical numbers have been given names by the fans, composer Daniel Ingram's website lists many of the songs as "Laughter Song", "The Gala Song", "The Ticket Song", etc.